“Too much of a good thing is not a good thing.”

 Did it ever happen to you that you got distracted by an incoming instant message or a popup notification so completely that you totally forgot what you were doing at the moment?
 (We won’t tell anyone if you say yes.)

 It happens to be the best of us.

 And it’s a guarantee for becoming agitated and unproductive.

-As I’ve suggested here and here, it’s not impossible to stop the habit of being constantly distracted in the name of “keeping tabs” on too many things at the same time.
+As I’ve suggested in my mindful guide books, it’s not impossible to stop the habit of being constantly distracted in the name of “keeping tabs” on too many things at the same time.
 But it takes time.
 And discipline.
 Lots of.